pyrddlgym-project/pyRDDLGym-jax/README.md

 <img src="Images/quadcopter.gif" width="400" height="400" margin=1/>
 </p>

-## Writing a Configuration File
+## Writing a Configuration File for a Custom Domain

-The simplest way to interface with the Planner is to write a configuration file with all the necessary hyper-parameters.
+The simplest way to interface with the Planner for solving a custom problem is to write a configuration file with all the necessary hyper-parameters.
 The basic structure of a configuration file is provided below:

 ```ini